-Unfortunate things happen imminently and it cannot be avoided, like losing important documents such as your passport.
-Sometimes, even if you are truly careful of your things, you cannot ultimately prevent someone from getting things that are not theirs.
-Losing documents is a problem, losing travel documents are worst especially if you are frequently traveling or is traveling soon.
+Unfortunate things happen that cannot be avoided, like losing important documents such as your passport.
+Losing documents is a problem, losing travel documents are worst especially if you are frequently traveling or traveling soon.

 Read on and finding out how you can replace your stolen passport.